Kometa-Team/Kometa/docs/defaults/overlay_list.md

 In the scenario where there is missing data such as age ratings for episodes, then generally the highest-level data available will be applied at the lower level (i.e. a Show's CommonSense age rating would apply to all episodes).

-These overlays are applied by calling the below paths into the `overlay_path` [section](../config/libraries.md#overlay-path) of your config.yml
+These overlays are applied by calling the below paths into the `overlay_files` [section](../config/libraries.md#overlay-path) of your config.yml

 ### Chart Overlays